revaturelabs/interviewquestions/Java/Maven/Maven Repositories.md

 ---

-7. How can we change the location of maven local repository?
+7. How can we change the location of Maven local repository?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)